nirbo/HRM/hybrid/REASON-TRAINING.md

   --tokenizer tokenizer.json \
   --max-seq-len 512 \
   --val-ratio 0.01 \
+  --test-ratio 0.01 \
   --tokenizer-num-threads 30 \
   --tokenizer-batch-size 8192
 ```

    - Repeat the tokenization command for MBPP and ScienceQA (changing the `--source` and `--dest` paths accordingly).
+When the dataset was downloaded via `datasets.load_dataset`, you can point `--source` directly at the cached directory under `~/.cache/huggingface/datasets/<provider>___<name>/<config>/<rev>/`; the converter will preserve any official validation/test shards and still fall back to the holdout ratios above if they are absent.

 3. **Merge with Wikipedia**
    - Start with a 90/5/5 mix (language/math/trace) by concatenating batches offline: